 CI Direct Investing will then use the information you provided to match you with one of its low-cost and diversified portfolios.

-If you’re comfortable with the recommendation, you can proceed to fund your account with the minimum investment balance of $1,000.
+If you’re comfortable with the recommendation, you can proceed to fund your account with a minimum investment balance of $1,000.
 CI Direct Investing will take it from there while you focus on other aspects of your life.

 But if you couldn’t afford to deposit the $1,000 minimum investment balance at once, you can set up a recurring deposit to have the robo-advisor start investing automatically when you have up to a $1,000 balance in your account.